Parameter-Efficient Fine-Tuning of State Space Models: Preliminaries

-The discrete-time SSM is formulated as \eqref{eq:rnn_discrete_ssm}.
-For efficient and parallelizable training, the output $\vy$ of a length-$N$ input $\vx$ in the discrete-time SSM can be computed with a long convolution, as detailed in \eqref{eq:cnn_discrete_ssm}.
-This convolution operation can be efficiently computed in the frequency domain with FFT.

-\paragraph{Vector-input Vector-output SSM.} Many deep learning tasks, such as language modeling, often use multi-channel inputs.
-When the input and output are vectors, denoted as $\x, \y \in \sR^{\dimd}$, separate SSMs are used for each of the $D$ input channels.
-As such, a superscript $(d)$ is introduced to indicate parameters specific to each channel when necessary.
-This notation may be omitted for simplicity.

-\paragraph{Structured State Space Sequence Model (S4).} S4 introduced by \citet{gu2022s4} represents one of the earliest applications of SSMs in deep learning.
-It features a \textbf{diagonal} structure for the state matrix $\A$, a design theoretically validated by \citet{gu2022s4} and practically implemented through its subsequent variants, DSS~\citep{gupta2022dss} and S4D~\citep{gu2022s4d}.

-\paragraph{Deep S4 Layer.} Since S4 lacks non-linearity and operates with independent channels, a position-wise linear layer and a non-linear activation function are integrated into the deep S4 layer, facilitating information mixing across channels and introducing non-linearity.
-Furthermore, a residual connection from the input to the output of S4 is introduced.
-Let $\otimes$ represent the element-wise product, and $\operatorname{S4}(\cdot)$ denote the S4 mechanism, where the output of each channel is computed according to \eqref{eq:cnn_discrete_ssm} using its own convolutional kernel $\dK\dth$.
-While the subtle details such as the activation functions may vary slightly from the previous studies~\citep{gu2022s4,gu2022s4d}, for the theoretical analysis in this paper, we define the deep S4 layer as below.
-The output of a deep S4 layer is then formulated as:
+\paragraph{Structured State Space Sequence Model (S4).} S4, introduced by \citet{gu2022s4}, is an early application of SSMs in deep learning, featuring a \textit{diagonal} state matrix $\A$.
+To introduce non-linearity and cross-channel mixing, S4 integrates a position-wise linear layer, an activation function, and a residual connection from input to output.
+Let $\odot$ represent the element-wise product, and $\operatorname{S4}(\cdot)$ denote the S4 mechanism, where each channel's output follows \eqref{eq:cnn_discrete_ssm} with its convolutional kernel $\dK\dth$.
+To facilitate theoretical analysis, certain subtle details—such as activation functions—may differ slightly from those in previous studies~\citep{gu2022s4,gu2022s4d}.
+We define the \textit{deep S4 layer} as: